Raffael (footballer): Borussia Mönchengladbach

 On 20 June 2013, he left Dynamo Kyiv to sign for Borussia Mönchengladbach.
 On 25 June 2020, the sports director of Borussia Mönchengladbach Max Eberl confirmed that the contract of Raffael would not be renewed.

 FK Pohronie

 On 19 October 2021, after over a year without club affiliation, Raffael signed with Pohronie of the Fortuna Liga, with the club last in the league rankings at the time of his arrival.
 Following his arrival in the Žiar nad Hronom-based club, Raffael had highlighted his desire to continue enjoying football and entertaining the fans, as well as aiding the struggling club.
 In return, Favre highlighted Raffael as a great asset to the team and the entire league.
 Raffael was however released after just three games during the winter break.

 Personal life

 Raffael's younger brother, Ronny, is also a professional footballer.
 A midfielder, he represented most notably Hertha BSC, for whom he has played more than 100 games.
 From 2010 to 2012, the brothers played together for Hertha.

 As of 2015, Raffael was studying to be a member of Jehova's Witnesses.
+In March 2020, Raffael and his family acquired German citizenship.
+He do lives in Jüchen, North Rhine-Westphalia.